ColonolNutty/Sims4CommunityLibrary/README.md

     - Notifications with Custom Buttons.
   - Story Dialogs (Add custom buttons, add sim icons)
   - Custom Dialog Boxes
-    - The ability to formulate a window that could contain settings or a list of items.
     - Prompt users to input Numbers/Text
     - Prompt the user to select from a list of items.
-  - Sim Picker - Have the player choose a sim or a number of sims.
+  - Sim Picker - Prompt the player to choose a sim or a number of sims from a dialog.
-  - Object Picker - Have the player choose multiple things from a list of items.

 Installation: